Skip To Content

 This section covers the orientation data requirements for successful ortho mapping and options for handling missing data.

-The data required to photogrammetrically process historical imagery in ArcGIS includes the following:
+The data and information required to photogrammetrically process historical imagery in ArcGIS includes the following:

 • Images scanned as described above